pgt7/php-training/README.md

 ## Session9 branch
 Session9 branch is a branch for the ninth session of web programming class.
 We've learned about url management and ....

+## Session10 + Final Project branch
+Session10 branch is a branch for the tenth session of web programming class.
+We've learned about Laravel Framework and how it works?

+>**Final Project** is about a Laravel web application that compare 2 product.